The Great Jackson Shootout

 I had heard that the local hospital had an unusual rash of hunting accidents that following week.
 It seems that a couple of local boys got shot while deer hunting…even though nobody could explain the fact that it wasn’t deer season and the gunshot wounds were from pistol ammunition.
 I was told that one of those boys even had to have plastic surgery on his face from a nasty shotgun wound.

 Looking back on all of it, with all those people, untrained in the use of firearms and blazing away in the dark, we were damn lucky we didn’t shoot ourselves or each other.
-It was utterly amazing that there weren’t wholesale local fatalities of men, women and children on the midway.
-As it was, the only real victim on the show was the Ferris Wheel man who took a clean, through and through round through his cheek.
+It was utterly amazing that there weren’t wholesale local fatalities of men, women, and children on the midway.
+As it was, the only real victim on the show was the Ferris Wheelman who took a clean, through and through round right through his cheek.
 It never so much as chipped a single tooth in his mouth.
 I never played anywhere close to there again and I left L.D’s show shortly thereafter.
 I told my wife that if I’d wanted to make a living with a damn gun, I’d have taken up bank robbing.
 The pay was better and the hours were shorter.
-Most of those who were any part of this are gone now.
-As the years have progressed, few of them died of old age.
+Most of those who were a part of this are gone now.
+Few of them died of old age.
 Show’s like this went the way of the dinosaur.
-Progress killed them, it was inevitable.
-Hell, this part of the business was a throwback from the past even back then.
+Progress killed them.
+Hell, this part of the business was a throwback from the past even then.
 Most people in carnival business today will tell you, with tongue in cheek, that they are glad to see it gone.
-They certainly have a legitimate reason for their opinions, these “racket” shows put a black mark on everyone that ever made a legitimate living on the midway.
+But most of them never really experienced it to any great degree either.